-Keywords: Varanus bengalensis, Varanus salvator, monitor lizard, varanid, traditional hunting, human-wildlife conflict, ethnomedicine, Northeast India
+Keywords: monitor lizard, varanid, traditional hunting, human-wildlife conflict, ethnomedicine, Northeast India

 Introduction

-Varanus bengalensis (Daudin, 1802), and Varanus salvator (Laurenti, 1768), are reptiles belonging to the Varanidae family of the order Squamata, and distributed across south, southeast and southwest Asia (Kour & Sharma, 2016).
-V. bengalensis has been listed as Near Threatened (NT) with a decreasing population trend by IUCN under criteria A2d in 2018 (Cota et al., 2021) and protected under Appendix I of CITES (UNEP, 2024).
-In contrast, V. salvator is listed as Least Concern (LC) by IUCN in 2018 (Quah et al., 2021) and included in Appendix II of CITES (UNEP, 2024), although its global population trend remains unevaluated (Quah et al., 2021).
+Varanus is the genus belong to family Varanidae and distributed across south Asia (Kour & Sharma, 2016).
+V. bengalensis has been listed as Near Threatened (NT) by IUCN under and it’s also previously accepted by Cota et al. (2021) and protected under Appendix I of CITES (UNEP, 2024).
+In contrast, V. salvator is listed as Least Concern (LC) by IUCN in 2018 (Quah et al., 2021) and included in Appendix II of CITES (UNEP, 2024).
+Although, its global population trend remains unevaluated (Quah et al., 2021).
 Both the species are listed in Schedule I by WPA, India (WPA, 1972).
 Monitor Lizards are solitary, prefer habitats close to water bodies, and are seen in the daytime foraging on the ground or on trees (Mazumder et al., 2020).
 However, hunting of the species for its meat, oil and skin prevails in many parts of the country, driven by culinary delight and folk beliefs (Choudhury & Choudhury, 2019).
 Conflicts with humans are also evident, largely due to habitat destruction and their predation on poultry and fisheries, resulting in retaliatory killings (Bhattacharya & Koch, 2018).

 In India, the family Varanidae is represented by four species: the common Indian monitor or Bengal monitor lizard (V. bengalensis), common Asian water monitor (V. salvator), yellow monitor (V. flavescens) and desert monitor (V. griseus) (Denial, 2002).
 Among these, three species, viz.
-V. bengalensis, V. salvator, and V. flavescens have been documented in the state of Assam (Smith 1935; Whitaker & Whitaker, 1980; Das, 2008a; Ahmed et al., 2009; Koch et al., 2013).
+V. bengalensis, V. salvator, and V. flavescens have been well documented in the state of Assam (Smith 1935; Whitaker & Whitaker, 1980; Das, 2008a; Ahmed et al., 2009; Koch et al., 2013).
 V. flavescens is typically found in hilly terrains at elevations above 160 m (Khatiwada & Ghimire, 2009) whereas V. bengalensis and V. salvator have been primarily reported from the plains.

 Literature on the herpetofauna of the Indian subcontinent is very insubstantial (Sengupta, 2019).
 Although there are a few notable examples (Kour & Sharma, 2016; Mazumder et al., 2020; Choudhury & Choudhury, 2019; Ahmed et al., 2009; Chetia et al., 2024; Choudhury, 1989, 1992, 1993a, 1993b, 1995, 1996a, 1996b, 1997, 1998, 2011; Das, 2008b; Das et al., 2009; Islam & Sakia, 2013), most of those studies are based on chelonian diversity and gharials.
 Huning of monitor lizards, like in other parts of the region, is a common practice among many ethnic communities in Assam, India.
 The few notable literatures addressing this issue include case studies in Barak Valley (Choudhury & Choudhury, 2019), Hailakandi district (Mazumder et al., 2020), and Kokrajhar district (Kour & Sharma, 2016).
 The current study based on the hunting practices of V. bengalensis and V. salvator among different communities in Assam, with special reference to the Sarucharai region of Jorhat district, was thus conducted with the aim to bridge the existing literature gap.